aditansh/fyle-interview-intern-backend/README.md

 ## Installation

 1. Fork this repository to your github account
-2. Clone the forked repository and proceed with steps mentioned below
+2. Clone the forked repository and proceed with steps mentioned below OR follow the steps [HERE](./DOCKER_README.md) to run the project using docker

 ### Install requirements